Recognising the importance of owning a house, the Indian government offers numerous home loan tax benefits.

 So, read on to know more about the housing loan tax benefits available to you.

 Proposal to not include the tax deductions on home loan interest during the holding period when calculating capital gains from the sale of a residential property

 Additional budgetary outlay of ₹79,000 Crores for the Pradhan Mantri Awas Yojana (PMAY)

-The house loan tax benefits under the applicable sections of the Income Tax Act of 1961 are listed in the table below:
+The home loan tax benefits under the applicable sections of the Income Tax Act of 1961 are listed below:

 Maximum Deductible Amount

 You can avail of a house loan tax exemption of up to ₹1.5 Lakhs every year on the principal component repaid on your home loan

 You can claim this tax saving on a home loan taken for a property that either you are occupying or have rented out